TrueLayer/google-AP2/samples/python/scenarios/a2a/human-present/pay-by-bank/README.md

 ## Supported scenarios

 Currently, we support 3 different scenarios:
-1. VRP commercial mandate for a new user
+1. VRP mandate for a new user
-2. VRP commercial mandate for a returning user
+2. VRP mandate for a returning user
 3. Single immediate payments

-### VRP commercial payments
+### VRP mandate payments

 In VRP cases, if the user is a returning one (`bugsbunny@gmail.com` in our example) they are simply requested to confirm the payment, without any further authentication step on the bank.